 Medicaid for Elders and Adults with Disabilities: Community Medicaid (210-RICR-40-05-1)

-The IHCC groups established in this section provide the principal Medicaid non-LTSS eligibility pathways for elders and adults with disabilities who have SSI, an SSI characteristic, and/or meet special program specific requirements.
+The IHCC groups established in this section provide the principal Medicaid non-Long Term Services and Supports (LTSS) eligibility pathways for elders and adults with disabilities who have Supplemental Security Income (SSI), an SSI characteristic, and/or meet special program specific requirements.
 The medically needy (MN) eligibility pathway for all populations seeking non-LTSS Medicaid coverage is also included in this section.
-The State uses the term “Community Medicaid” to distinguish IHCC group members from Medicaid LTSS beneficiaries eligible using SSI financial eligibility requirements.
+The State uses the term “Community Medicaid” to distinguish Integrated Health Care Coverage (IHCC) group members from Medicaid LTSS beneficiaries eligible using SSI financial eligibility requirements.

-Legal authority for the IHCC groups is established in RI General Laws, the Medicaid State Plan, the State’s Section 1115 demonstration waiver and various provisions of Title XIX of the Social Security Act and Code of Federal Regulations (CFR).
+Legal authority for the IHCC groups is established in R.I.
+Gen. Laws, the Medicaid State Plan, the State’s § 1115 demonstration waiver and various provisions of Title XIX of the Social Security Act, 42 U.S.C.
+Part 1396a and Code of Federal Regulations (C.F.R.).
 State law establishing the IHCC group that expands eligibility to low-income elders and adults with disabilities (referred hereinafter as “EAD”) with income up to and including one hundred percent (100%) of the Federal Poverty Level (FPL) is located in R.I.
-Gen. Laws § 40-8.5.
+Gen. Laws Chapter 40-8.5.
 Many of the core eligibility requirements associated with this group, including those pertaining to MN eligibility, pre-date both this law’s enactment and federal approval of the State’s § 1115 waiver as extended in 2014 and, are dispersed in various other provisions of R.I.
 Gen. Laws Chapter 40-8 rather than in a single statute.